rodrigomedeirosbrazil/embedfy/README.md

 # Embedding Microservice

-A simple microservice that receives text prompts via HTTP requests, creates embeddings (vectors) from the text, and stores them in a vector database.
+A microservice that receives text prompts via HTTP requests, creates embeddings (vectors) from the text, and stores them in a PostgreSQL vector database.

 ## Features